-3 Cr.
-Hrs.
-The class is a basic overview of the plastics extrusion process.
-Topics covered will include the materials and properties important to the process, the equipment used in the extrusion process, both primary and secondary, and basic dies and tooling used for extrusion.
+This class is a basic overview of the plastics extrusion, blow molding, and thermoforming processes.
+Topics covered will include the materials and properties important to the process, the equipment used in extrusion, blow molding, and thermoforming processes, both primary and secondary, and basic dies, molds, and tooling used for those processes.
 Job setting and establishing the process will be a large focus of the class.
-Knowledge of these topics will be gained through text, computer simulations and hands-on lab exercises.
+Knowledge of these topics will be gained through text, hand-outs, computer simulations, and hands-on lab exercises.